 Having one deep-vein thrombosis or pulmonary embolism means you are at increased risk for another.
 About one-third of people who have a deep-vein thrombosis have another within 10 years.
 Men are three times more likely than women to have a recurrence.

 When a blood clot damages one or more of the valves in a leg or arm vein, it can lead to chronic venous insufficiency, also called post-thrombotic syndrome.
 This can allow blood to pool in a leg, causing swelling or pain when standing.
 Damaged valves can cause varicose veins, discolor the skin, and even lead to painful skin ulcers.

 Many survivors of a pulmonary embolism have long-term problems such as chronic shortness of breath, pulmonary hypertension, or heart failure.

 You can take simple steps, literally, to prevent deep-vein thrombosis and pulmonary embolism.
 Moving your legs is the best medicine.
 If you have to sit for several hours at a time — on a plane, in a train or car, at work, or even at home — try to get up and move around as often as you can.
 While sitting, help your muscles push blood back to the heart by raising and lowering your heels while keeping your toes on the floor, raising and lowering your toes while keeping your heels on the floor, and tightening and releasing your leg muscles.
 Avoid wearing stockings that bind your calf muscle.
 And drink plenty of water.

 If you've had a deep-vein thrombosis or pulmonary embolism, talk with your doctor about whether taking a blood-thinning medication like warfarin is right for you.
-Wearing compression stockings that gently massage the legs when traveling or sitting for long periods might also be a good idea.
+Wearing compression stockings that gently massage the legs when traveling, or if you know you will be sitting for long periods, might also be a good idea.
 And try to keep up with the exercises listed above.